microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 ### Step 1: Creating the new agent

-Once you activated the Copilot Studio license, select **Create** in the left navigation menu of Copilot Studio, then choose **Agent** to create a new agent, or simply start with the agent creation wizard that you will see for the first time.
+Once you activated the Copilot Studio license, select **Create** in the left navigation menu of Copilot Studio, then choose **+ New Agent** to create a new agent, or simply start with the agent creation wizard that you will see for the first time.

 Choose to **Configure** and define your new agent with the following settings: